-You can submit your application online.
-In addition to the other application materials listed, each applicant must provide the following items:
+Submit your application online.
+In addition to the other application materials listed, please send the following documents to EMBA@pace.edu:

 - Your current resume

-Applications for fall admittance are being accepted now.
-The EMBA program uses a rolling admissions process.
-Applicants are accepted on a first-come, first-served basis until the class is filled.
+Qualified applicants are admitted on a first-come, first-served basis until the class is filled.
 Because class size is limited, you should submit your application as early as possible.
 Once all of your materials have been received and evaluated, qualified applicants will be invited for an interview.
 A final decision will be made within 2 to 3 weeks.

-You should request that all colleges and/or universities you have attended (undergraduate and graduate) forward official transcripts of your scholastic record to the address below.
+You should request that all colleges and/or universities you have attended (undergraduate and graduate) forward official transcripts of your scholastic record to EMBA@pace.edu.
 A four-year bachelor's degree from an accredited institution or the international equivalent is required. .

 3. ONE ESSAY OR LETTER OF MOTIVATION